-- 1. On the toolbar and in the Measurement tools section, click Polyline. - In the image, click to insert the starting point of the polyline.
+1. On the toolbar and in the Measurement tools section, click Polyline.

+- 2. In the image, click to insert the starting point of the polyline.
 Move the pointer and click to insert the next point.
 Continue until you have the desired shape.
 Finish by clicking Confirm.
-The tool is labeled with a number, and it is also displayed in the Active measurements section. - To move the tool, click and hold the tool label in the image, and then move it into position. - 4.
+The tool is labeled with a number, and it is also displayed in the Active measurements section. - 3.
+To move the tool, click and hold the tool label in the image, and then move it into position. - 4.
 To configure Settings for the tool, click next to the tool in the Active measurements section.
 This displays the Settings dialog box. - 4.1.
 To change the label of the tool, change the Polyline name. - 4.2.
 To select what measurement results to display, use the Maximum, Minimum, and Average check boxes. - 4.3.
-Use the Local options to set autofocus on the tool. - 4.4.
 Use the Local options to adjust the temperature scale according to the temperatures of the tool.
-For more information, see section 10.4.10 Adjusting the temperature scale, page 29. - 4.5.
-To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 25. - 4.6.
+For more information, see section 10.4.10 Adjusting the temperature scale, page 28. - 4.4.
+To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 24. - 4.5.
 To add a temperature graph of the tool under the live image, click the Display temperature graph check box. - 5.
-To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 22. - 6.
+To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 20. - 6.
 To remove the tool, click Settings next to the tool in the Active measurements section, and then click Delete measurement.